Hemoglobin Sickle C Disease

 How Hemoglobin Sickle C Disease is Inherited

-When one person has sickle trait and the other parent has C trait, each baby has a 1 in 4 chance of inheriting Sickle C disease.
+When one person has sickle trait and the other parent has C trait, each baby has a one in four chance of inheriting Sickle C disease.

 Problems Seen in Children with Sickle C Disease